SwetaTanwar/snake-game/CONTRIBUTING.md

    - Click "New Pull Request"
    - Select your fork and branch
    - Fill in the PR template with details about your changes
+   - Include screenshots or GIFs if you made UI changes
+   - Reference any related issues

 ## Publishing to PyPI (for maintainers)